kpn/cachetory/README.md

     return 42
 ```

+There's a few `make_key` functions provided by default:

+- `cachetory.decorators.shared.make_default_key` builds a human-readable cache key out of decorated function fully-qualified name and stringified arguments.
+The length of the key depends on the argument values.
+- `cachetory.decorators.shared.make_default_hashed_key` calls `make_default_key` under the hood but hashes the key and returns a hash hex digest – making it a fixed-length key and not human-readable.

 ## Supported backends

 The badges indicate which schemes are supported by a particular backend, and which package extras are required for it – if any: